-In the Command field, add a slash command for the new app.
-Any user in your Slack workspace will be able to invoke the app using this command.
+In the Command field, add a Slash Command for the new app.
+Any user in your Slack workspace will be able to invoke the app using this Slash Command.

 In the Request URL field, add the URL for the Flow that you want to trigger with the Slash Command card.
 To find the API access URL for invoke your Flow, see Invoke a Flow with an API endpoint.

 Add helpful information in the Short Description and Usage Hint for users of the app in your Slack workspace, then click Save.

 Go to the Slack Install App page and install the app for your Slack workspace.

 To verify that you've properly installed the app, type

 /symbol in your Slack client's message bar.
 Your installed apps are listed.

 |Slash Command||Slash Command that was sent to the Slack bot||String|